Enduring Power of Attorney (EPoA)

 Prices are similar between Lawyers but also depend if you are doing anything else at the same appointment such as updating wills, or other legal matters.

-Costs for both Property and Personnel Care and Welfare EPA
+Costs for both Property and Personnel Care and Welfare EPoA

 Around $250 + Gst for an Individual